pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 Even the simplest examples, we run into "fun" traditions that are problematic.
 The easiest to understand are the many text-dependent behaviors, i.e., layout behavior that changes depending on the specific text nodes present (beyond the obvious layout changes from having different text nodes).

 The simplest example is probably: single letter variables are italic, multi-letter ones are upright.
 This is pure tradition, i.e., something a lot of people like to do.
 Obviously people sometimes don't do this.
-Obviously, there's no technical difficulty to make this happenAnd yet as a feature it is unlike any other text rendering we have.
+Obviously, there's no technical difficulty to make this happen.
+And yet as a feature it is weirdly different from any other text rendering features we have.

 A more complex example are moveable limits.
 For example the expression `\sum_{i=0}^\infty` would, at plain view, indicate we get Σ (sigma) with a subscript of "i=0" and a superscript of ∞.